borntofrappe/game-development/02 Flappy Bird/README.md

 ## Project structure

-Like for **Pong**, this game will be created in increments, in folders labeled fittingly 'FP 0', 'FP 1' and so forth.
+Like for **Pong**, this game will be created in increments, in folders labeled fittingly 'FB 0', 'FB 1' and so forth.
 The repo also has a **Resources** folder, in which any file which is not a `.lua` file coded by hand will be included.
 What's more, the resources folder mirrors the actual structure in which I work locally (and the structure of the folder I feed to the Love2D .exe file).

 Each sub-folder will have its own README, in which I'll try to detail the purpose of the code found in the existing files.
 I will include only those files which are altered between updates and try my best to explain the reasoning behind the addition.
 Unlike for Pong, in which I mostly read the source code and tried to grasp each line of code, I will try to code along the lecturer and write my own solutions.

-Even when a snippet is meant to be exactly the same, I will avoid copy-paste to reinforce my learning of the subject.

-## Update & Assignment
+## Update

-There actually isn't any update 13, but I decided to create one for the assignment given by the lecturer to expand on the game.

-These are tasks that go beyond the scope of the video, but it is teaching and also entertaining to indulge in them.
+Following the completion of the video available in **FB 12** I decided to include in the root structure for the Flappy Bird game the code fulfilling the assignment as described [right here](https://cs50.harvard.edu/games/2019/spring/assignments/1/).

+The assignment puts forwards a few additions, which can be described in the following wish list.

+- [x] _Randomize the gap between pipes (vertical space), such that they’re no longer hardcoded to 90 pixels_

+- [x] _Randomize the interval at which pairs of pipes spawn, such that they’re no longer always 2 seconds apart_

+- [x] _When a player enters the ScoreState, award them a “medal” via an image displayed along with the score_

+  - [ ] _Choose 3 different ones, as well as the minimum score needed for each one_

+- [x] _Implement a pause feature, such that the user can simply press “P” (or some other key) and pause the state of the game_

+  - [x] _a simple sound effect should play_

+  - [ ] _the music should pause_

+  - [ ] _display a pause icon in the middle of the screen_

 ### Slightly random pipe gaps